5 Things MSPs Can Do to Prepare for Regulation

 Louisiana’s first-of-its kind legislation for Managed Service Providers (MSPs) gives the channel an idea of what regulation might look like.
 As other states and the federal government consider similar governance, MSPs can take steps to both prepare for future regulation, and potentially prove it unnecessary.

 Regardless of if you think these laws are justified or not, today’s digital landscape challenges MSPs to keep up with a number of factors threatening data loss.
-Increasingly high numbers of mature cyber-attacks, an influx of remote workers, businesses choosing to forego security solutions, and service providers allowing customers to opt-out of business continuity and disaster recovery (BCDR).
-Fortunately, comprehensive security solutions and customer-first business practices can prevent catastrophic breaches.
+Increasingly high numbers of mature cyber-attacks, an influx of remote workers, businesses choosing to forego security solutions, and service providers allowing clients to opt-out of business continuity and disaster recovery (BCDR).
+Fortunately, comprehensive security solutions and client-first business practices can prevent catastrophic breaches.

 While authorities are considering regulation, rather than implementing it – which can be a nightmare – every MSP has a responsibility to elevate the industry.
 Prove your ability to self-regulate by preparing for the registration, reporting, and accountability requirements put forth in Louisiana Act 117 – Senate Bill 273.
-Regulations shift the blame and consequences of an attack away from the customer and onto MSPs.
-It’s in your best interest to prepare for that responsibility with higher standards for your solutions, vendors, and customers.
+Regulations shift the blame and consequences of an attack away from the client and onto MSPs.
+It’s in your best interest to prepare for that responsibility with higher standards for your solutions, vendors, and clients.

 1. Build a Layered Security Infrastructure

 Today’s complex, targeted, and frequent cyber-attacks demand multiple layers of cybersecurity to keep data safe.
 Hackers are motivated by a positive return on investment (ROI).
-That motivation has increased targeted attacks on MSPs, and other businesses that store not only their own data, but also customers data.
+That motivation has increased targeted attacks on MSPs, and other businesses that store not only their own data, but also client data.
 MSPs need enough walls around data where it’s not worth a hacker’s time and effort to knock them all down.
 A comprehensive business continuity solution includes multiple layers, such as…

 - Endpoint Security